Máté Bella: Early life and education

-He commenced his musical studies at Erkel Ferenc Primary School for Music, and later studied at Weiner Leó Secondary Music School, specializing in composition and piano.
-He continued his music education at Bartók Béla Secondary Music School between 2002 and 2006, where the primary focus of his studies was composition as a student of Prof. Miklós Kocsár.
-After finishing high school in 2006, he was admitted to the Liszt Academy and graduated in 2011 as student of Prof. Gyula Fekete.
-In 2013 he studied at the Academy of Music in Kraków for a semester on an Erasmus scholarship in the class of Prof. Wojciech Widłak.
-In 2017, he was awarded a scholarship for the New National Excellence Program and a year later, in 2018 he received his summa cum laude doctoral degree.
-Since 2019, he has been a senior lecturer at the Liszt Academy.
+Bella began his musical studies at Ferenc Erkel Primary School for Music.
+He later attended the Weiner Leó Secondary Music School in Budapest, where he specialized in composition and piano.
+He continued his music education between 2002 and 2006 at the Béla Bartók Music Institute, where he focused on composition under the mentorship of Miklós Kocsár.
+After graduating in 2006, he was admitted to the Franz Liszt Academy of Music, where he completed his studies in 2011.
+In 2013, he spent a semester at the Krzysztof Penderecki Academy of Music in Kraków on an Erasmus scholarship.
+Máté was awarded a scholarship for the New National Excellence Program in 2017, and in 2018, he received his summa cum laude doctoral degree.